Part 2, The Allies Return

 Photo by Robert Capa showing the men aboard the US Coast Guard vessel, USS Samuel Chase as it lay at Weymouth before D-Day, referring to a model of the section of the Normandy coast that had been codenamed Omaha Beach.
 International Center of Photography & Magnum Photos

 There is no denying that Robert Capa was a brave man.
-He had spent an inordinate amount of time in hostile situations, but on D-Day, his penchant for invention appears to have overtaken his trademark objectivity.
+He had spent an inordinate amount of time in hostile situations, but on D-Day, his penchant for invention appears to have overtaken any sense of objectivity.
 In his memoires, Slightly Out of Focus, he wrote: "I am a gambler.
 I decided to go in with Company E in the first wave [on D-Day]."
-However, in reality he likely went in with the 10th wave.
-In addition, he appears not to have taken many photos during the assault because he did not spend much time on the beach - notwithstanding claims that many of his photographs were destroyed by an inept darkroom assistant.
+In reality he likely went in with the 10th wave.
+He also appears not to have taken many photos during the assault because he did not spend much time on the beach - notwithstanding claims that many of his photographs were destroyed by an inept darkroom assistant.

 Fuller commanded respect in Hollywood as a director, but I find his films pulpy, including his magnum opus, "The Big Red One" But his 1982 film "White Dog" was outstanding as was his cameo in Wim Wenders' '97 film "The End of Violence."